NESCent/Tools-for-Evo-Hack/wiki/Information.md

 Travel Arrangements
 -------------------

-Please contact our travel agent, Cindy Talisman, as soon as possible to arrange your airline travel.
-Please note that as a condition of your invitation to participate, we ask that your travel plans be ticketed no less than 21 days in advance of your meeting, August 1.
+Please contact our travel agent, [Mark Eide](mailto:mark@galegentrytravel.com), as soon as possible to arrange your airline travel.
+Please note that as a condition of your invitation to participate in NESCent meetings, we ask that your travel plans be ticketed no less than 21 days in advance of your meeting, August 25.
 In addition, our travel agent has been instructed to search for lower-cost airfares for all attendees.

 Your early selection of flights will provide you the widest choices.
 In addition, please note that the National Science Foundation requires that we use U.S. air carriers and coach class.

-Your airfare charge will be reimbursed from the grant.
-According to UNC regulations, this is separate from other reimbursements.
-Please provide your name, home address, and social security number to {mailto: pgensel@bio.unc.edu Pat Gensel\] at the time you have your booking and we can start to process reimbursement.
-Although we have provided the travel agency with your names, we ask that you directly [contact Cindy](mailto:cltalisman@hotmail.com).
-Her contact information is:
+Your airfare charge will be directly billed to NESCent.
+Although we have provided the travel agency with your names, we ask that you contact Mark.
+His contact information is:

-    Cindy Talisman, Travelink, Incorporated
-    410 Market Street, Suite 342
-    Chapel Hill, NC 27516
-    cltalisman@hotmail.com
-    919-968-6744
-    800-729-1158
+    Mark Eide (although other agents at the firm can assist you as well) Gentry Travel
+    Telephone:  919-787-2511  ext.
+215
+    Toll Free Telephone:  800-633-9350
+    Email: mark@galegentrytravel.com

-It would be helpful if you could make your travel arrangements as soon as possible.
-We also suggest using the Millennium Hotel shuttle service.
+It would be helpful if you could make your travel arrangements by August 15.
-This shuttle will be directly billed to the grant, and is less expensive than other transport to the hotel.

 Transportation
 --------------